Skip to main content

 Modifying config.yaml

-Next, you'll need to update the .patcher/config.yaml file to reflect that a new patch is added in your repo.
-Think of the config.yaml file like an index of patches for the repo.
-Patcher uses it to quickly identify if there are dependencies to incorporate, given a version bump to examine.
+Next, update the .patcher/config.yaml file to include the new patch in your repository.
+The config.yaml file acts as an index of patches for the repository.
+Patcher uses this file to quickly determine if dependencies need to be updated when evaluating a version bump.

-The general structure of an entry in config.yaml is the following:
+The general structure of an entry in config.yaml is as follows:

 - tag: <VERSION>